MSoup/http-crawler/README.md

 The take-away is that as of 2023, using `someArray instanceof Array` and when using http, `someError instanceof Error` will inevitably return `false`, even if everything else seems to suggest that it is `true`.
 This hasn't been patched because Jest ensures that every test runs in its own sandbox.

 In the case of `arrays`, we can simply move to using `Array.isArray` as a band-aid fix, but `Error.isError` is not a function.

+As a temporary fix, I have made the paths the same whether `err instanceof TypeError` is true or not.

+# TODO

+I hope to extend this project so it becomes a callable API, not a stand alone module to be run locally.